fireflycons/Firefly.CloudFormationParser/README.md

 **WORK IN PROGESS**

+This project is currently quite fluid and breaking changes may be introduced at any time - use with caution!
+I hope to stabilise it by early 2022.

 There are so many questions on Stack Overflow and other sites related to the parsing of CloudFormation Templates in .NET.
 This is a problem I really wanted to solve once and for all, as I have several other repos here that have half-cocked CloudFormation support, and this package will be gradually integrated into them.
+This integration work is the cause of the fluidity of this project as I keep running into new requirements that sometime involve fairly major refactorings.

 I set out to solve the [five main issues](https://fireflycons.github.io/Firefly.CloudFormationParser/documentation/gory-details.html) I see with parsing CloudFormation effectively, plus I wanted to be able to understand the dependency relationship between objects declared in a template.
 Should you for instance want to create a CloudFormation Linter, most of what you would need is here.